Table of Contents

 a lively community and steady demand.

-For investors, looking into these options is worth the time—they can help cover some upfront costs and add a little extra to the long-term returns, making the whole project more manageable and worthwhile.
+For investors, looking into these options is worth the time.
+They can help cover some upfront costs and add a little extra to the long term returns.
+This makes the whole project more manageable and worthwhile.

 Good management is key to getting the most out of a mixed-use property.
 It’s worth considering a property management team that knows its way around both residential and commercial spaces.